- ADMISSIONS & AID

 Purpose of Policy

-When there are programs or travel proposed or taking place in “Elevated Risk” regions, SIT utilizes the U.S. Department of State (DOS) Travel Advisory System as a primary tool to guide decisions regarding travel and programs in Elevated Risk locations.
-This policy document outlines these guidelines.
+When there are programs or travel proposed or taking place in “Elevated Risk” regions, SIT utilizes the U.S. Department of State (DOS) Travel Advisory System (here) as a primary initial assessment tool to guide decisions regarding travel and programs in Elevated Risk locations.

 The policy applies to all SIT study abroad students.
 It also applies to SIT graduate students, except for the period of their program when they are undertaking their practicum. *Graduate students may propose locations for their practicum in Elevated Risk regions, but they must receive approval prior to traveling to any elevated risk location for their practicum work.